NBartellini/xtream-ai-assignment-engineer/README.md

 # xtream AI Challenge

-### How We'll Evaluate Your Work

-We'll be looking at a bunch of things to see how awesome your work is, like:

-* Your approach and method
-* Your understanding of the data
-* The clarity and completeness of your findings
-* How you use your tools (like git and Python packages)
-* The neatness of your code
-* The readability and maintainability of your code
-* The clarity of your documentation

 ## How to run

 To run the scripts in this repository, you must have Python installed in version 3.10.10 and Pyenv to manage environments.
 You can also find a guide on installing Pyenv [here](https://realpython.com/intro-to-pyenv/).